The Escarpment, S. Afr.

 Looking west down the Kadishi River Canyon on the “Great Eastern Escarpment” in South Africa 2023.

-A Tufa Waterfall is created when water running over dolomite rock absorbs calcium, and becomes supersaturated with calcite.
+A Tufa Waterfall is/was created when water running over dolomite rock absorbs calcium, and becomes supersaturated with calcite.
 Supersaturation typically occurs at a waterfall, when the water is highly aerated, has an accelerated flow velocity, and an enlargement of the air/water interface area.
 This accelerates the release of carbon dioxide, which promotes calcite precipitation.
 It is believed that algae and mosses, which grow abundantly on the porous tufa deposits, assist with the removal of carbon dioxide, and also create the necessary substrate to trap the calcite precipitation.

 The lake behind the Kadishi Tufa Dam in 2023.